Bit-Nation/specs/private_keys.md

-# Pangea Technical Specification - Key's (WIP)
+# Pangea Technical Specification - Keys (WIP)
-> Since we use a LOT of private and public key's we somehow need to be able to organise / handle them.
+> Since we use a LOT of private and public keys we somehow need to be able to organise / handle them.
 Another important point is maintenance.
-What happen's if an device get's lost?
-How do we import private key's?
+What happens if an device get lost?
+How do we import private keys?
 The amount of them is growing over time, as we e.g. add new crypto currencies like bitcoin etc which require there own private key.

 ### Mnemonic
 The "mnemonic" is a 24 mnemonic as specified in BIP39.
 In the context of pangea we are always referencing to a 24 long mnemonic.
 24 words are suggested by BIP39.
 The mnemotic build the "root" key for all pangea private / public key pairs (the ethereum key etc is derived based on the definiton you will find in this document).

 ### BIP32 - Hardened key derivation
-> Since BIP32 doesn't specifiy a derivation function (as pseudo code - way's how to derive key's are described) we will have our own one based on BIP32.
+> Since BIP32 doesn't specifiy a derivation function (as pseudo code - ways how to derive keys are described) we will have our own one based on BIP32.

 __definition__
 `pow(a, b)` takes `a` to the power of `b`

 __Description__
-We use BIP32 to generate wallet private key's based on the `coin seed` (next element).
-Only hardened key's are used.
+We use BIP32 to generate wallet private keys based on the `coin seed` (next element).
+Only hardened keys are used.
 The derivation path should look like this `m/100H/10H`. `H` indicates that it's a hardned key.
 E.g. `m/100H/10H` would be the same as `m/100+pow(2, 31)/10+pow(2, 31)`.
 When a path segement does not contain an `H` the derivation function should exit with and error.
 The first segment of the path segments MUST be an `m` which indicates we are deriving from the master key.

 ### Coin Seed
 The coin seed is generated with the BIP39 seed function.
 Chose the mnemonic as the mnemonic and `coins` as the password to derive the seed for the coins.

-_test vector_
-- mnemonic: `abandon amount liar amount expire adjust cage candy arch gather drum buyer`
-- seed: `ad765afe783c82c7f3e6bdcb8b93fcd1b07f855fb5761418ba10724b11b72fa36440a7149f8a939aaabc451191be137d197becafc2739c1dfa748b53eb456d27`

 ### Signal
 > TBD